Most Popular Online Nursing Programs 2025

 Potential Benefits

-• The BLS predicts that about for registered nurses will emerge over the 2021-2031 period, and a bachelor's degree could help make graduates more competitive in the job market.
+- The BLS predicts that about for registered nurses will emerge over the next decade through 2034, and a bachelor's degree could help make graduates more competitive in the job market.

 Potential Drawbacks

-How Long Will It Take to Earn My Degree?
+How Long Will It Take to Earn My Nursing Degree?

 It depends on how much nursing education you already have.
 If you have an associate degree in nursing (ADN), you might finish an RN-to-BSN program in 1-2 years.
 Administrators design traditional BSN programs to take four years with a full-time schedule, but most college students take more than four years to finish.